C&C 27 Association – Tools & Spare Parts

 Everything from opening paint to mixing drinks – can be used in a pinch to drive screws.

-Picquic Sixpac or Mariner The exception to a general condemnation of multi-tools of any type – this is a very handy multi-bit screwdriver that's easy to use, and whose bits are very difficult to lose.
+Picquic Sixpac or Mariner The exception to a general condemnation of multi-tools of any type – this is a very handy multi-bit screwdriver that's easy to use, and whose bits are hard to lose.

 Socket & wrench set Standard plus metric if required for your engine Proper tools for handling nuts & bolts